NeerajSidhaye/SpringBoot-Kotlin/README.md

 ![Gradle Build Kotlin](img/gradle-build-kotin.PNG)

 ### Step 2: Running the application

+Run from IDE (Right click and run as main):
+> com.xp.springboot.kotlin.SpringBootKotlinRestApiApplication

+-or-

 Open a new git bash and go to the build/libs folder.
 Run below command to run the application

 > java -jar SpringBootKotlinRestAPI-0.0.1-SNAPSHOT.jar